rapidstream-org/rapidstream-tapa/README.md

 ## Installation

 The RapidStream-TAPA toolchain can be installed with a single command.
-After the installation completes successfully, restart your terminal session, or run ``source ~/.profile``.
+After the installation completes successfully, restart your terminal session or follow the instructions to add the toolchain to your `PATH`.
 You can upgrade your installation at any time by repeating the installation command.

 To install TAPA, you need to have the following dependencies: